Allen Scott Associates and Kaner Ollette

 On 6th July 1837, the NRC Board ended the weekly meeting by going to view their Reservoirs and Works at Stoke Newington.
 It would be interesting to know whether the Dining Hall was in existence at this time and whether they used the building that day and on other similar occasions.

-The boiler or engine of the Gas House was presumably powered by the coal in the store, just as the engines at the West Reservoir works were powered by large coal stores at the time.
+The boiler or engine of the building was presumably powered by the coal in the store, just as the engines at the West Reservoir works were powered by large coal stores at the time.
 In the minute notes of the NRC, there was a reference to problems with the inferior quality of coal at the West Reservoir works.

-It would be interesting to know whether these problems affected the Gas House.
+It would be interesting to know whether these problems affected the building.
 In the historical records seen so far, there is no reference to the name 'Gas House'.
 It is presumed that this name refers to the building’s use for treating the water of the reservoirs with chlorine gas.
 However, perhaps this didn’t begin until the 20th Century.
 Later NRC (or MW or Thames Water) minutes could tell us more about this.

 What is clear is that the building we are now left with is the former kitchen (with attached WC) and a coal store.
 By the 1890s map from Edina, the Dining Hall has disappeared but the other buildings on site still exist.
 However, by the 1910s the additional buildings have gone and we are left with the building apparently as we see it today.